Understanding Gold Jewelry Markup: A Comprehensive Guide

 -

-At YinCity Gold, we have one of the lowest markups in the industry - only 42%.
-In contrast, people often ask, “What is the average markup on gold jewelry, and how much do most retailers typically charge?”
+At YinCity Gold, we have one of the lowest markups in the industry (from 30-50%).
+In contrast, people often ask, "What is the average markup on gold jewelry, and how much do most retailers typically charge?"
 The industry average is 253%.
 See the table below for a clearer comparison:

 -